nmaxo/IsaacLab/README.md

 ## Getting Started
-The installation process fully complies with the official Isaac Lab documentation, with the exception that you need to clone the current pipeline, and not from the official Isaac Lab repository.
+The installation process fully complies with the official Isaac Lab documentation, with the exception that you need to clone the current pipeline, and not from the official Isaac Lab repository with Isaac sim 4.5

 - [Installation steps](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html#local-installation)
 - [Reinforcement learning](https://isaac-sim.github.io/IsaacLab/main/source/overview/reinforcement-learning/rl_existing_scripts.html)